 It’s important to note that for online gaming, Xbox Live has voice chat, party systems, and social elements to connect with friends.
 The Switch features a far less robust version of these services, and all in-game chat requires a dedicated mobile app.

 While the Switch comes with more gadgets — the portable unit, Joy-Con controllers, Joy-Con grip and straps, and a dock — and has plenty of interesting design flourishes, it lacks many features that players have come to expect as standard in recent generations.
-Two years after launch, the system still lacks video apps such as Netflix, despite its portability and built-in stand making it an ideal platform for watching them.
+Nearly three years after launch, the system still lacks video apps such as Netflix, despite its portability and built-in stand making it an ideal platform for watching them.